|100K Club Rules|

 100K Club - 100,000 Miles in One Year© 2000, Iron Butt Association, Chicago, Illinois

 100K Club guidelines may be reproduced and distributed as needed for personal or club use.

-Riders that succesfully have ridden and documented 100,000 miles in one year (any consectutive 12 month period) may apply for entry into the 100K Club - a certification program for the few people able to ride this many miles in one year!
+Riders that successfully have ridden and documented 100,000 miles in one year (any consecutive 12 month period) may apply for entry into the 100K Club - a certification program for the few people able to ride this many miles in one year!

 When you read the following rules, keep in mind that our goal is to see a well documented ride.
 If you cannot follow the rules exactly, feel free to drop us a line with a proposal.
 We will be happy to review your plans and possibly accept changes to this format.

 Iron Butt Association Guidelines for the 100K Club

 Before you can apply for 100K certification (100,000 or more miles in one year), you must have at least completed one of the following; a Bun-Burner GOLD, a SaddleSore 2000, Minnesota 1000, Utah 1088, any Cognoscente Group event, any MERA event, or the Iron Butt Rally.
 Other 24 and 36 hour rallies qualify.
 Their omission here is not intentional, it is just not possible to list all qualifying rallies.
 If you are unsure if a rally you finished is acceptable, please contact the Iron Butt Association at email@example.com